This article originally appeared on VICE UK.

 Confusingly, those who'd already gathered in the park and were openly ripping bongs were mostly left alone, allowing them to all pitch into the visible haze rising above their heads.

-Lee, whose right side has been left partially paralysed from childhood meningitis, said cannabis has significantly improved his quality of life.
-"When I smoke it eases my joint pain, helps my mobility, improves my mood and even helps me see, hear and speak better," he said.
+Lee, whose right side has been left partially paralyzed from childhood meningitis, said cannabis has significantly improved his quality of life.
+"When I smoke it eases my joint pain, helps my mobility, improves my mood, and even helps me see, hear, and speak better," he said.

 UPA would like to see the law changed so that doctors could recommend the drug to patients, who would also be allowed to legally grow small amounts at home for medicinal purposes.

-The UK – especially England – is far behind other countries when it comes to recognising cannabis as a medicine.
-Marinol, a synthetic version of THC, has been available to buy in the US since the 1970s, and almost half of all States have legalised cannabis for medicinal purposes.
+The UK—especially England—is far behind other countries when it comes to recognizing cannabis as a medicine.
+Marinol, a synthetic version of THC, has been available to buy in the US since the 1970s, and almost half of all States have legalized cannabis for medicinal purposes.
 In the UK, an oral THC spray called Sativex is available to Welsh sufferers of MS to help cope with painful muscle spasms.

 The problem is that British drug policy in recent years has remained staunchly conservative, with neither Labour nor the Tories willing to give any ground, despite substantiated arguments for reform.

-NORML UK had perhaps the biggest presence of any organisation at the Hyde Park rally.
+NORML UK had perhaps the biggest presence of any organization at the Hyde Park rally.
 The group has been successfully lobbying for cannabis law reform in the US since 2011, with the UK wing operating since 2013.
-I spoke to Stuart Harper, the organisation's Political Liaison Officer, who said he was optimistic about what could be achieved in the next parliament.
+I spoke to Stuart Harper, the organization's Political Liaison Officer, who said he was optimistic about what could be achieved in the next parliament.